 - You must not have been bankrupt in the last five years

-- You must pay a fee of £200 to submit your certificate of sequestration to the Accountant in Bankruptcy (AIB)
+- You must pay a fee of £200 to submit your debtor application form.
+You would submit your certificate of sequestration at the same time

 - Only the person in debt can be granted the certificate – creditors cannot apply for this

 - The debtor will be required to provide evidence with their application to help the AIB so that identity can be confirmed and that they qualify for the bankruptcy.
-Acceptable evidence will be payslips, bank statements, proof of benefits if applicable.
+Acceptable evidence will be payslips, bank statements, proof of benefits and passport / driving licence (if applicable)

 - Also required would be tenancy agreements and HP agreements if they have any